Shake Shack expands into drive-thru industry

 HAM, PEPPERONI PRODUCTS SHIPPED NATIONWIDE RECALLED OVER POSSIBLE LISTERIA CONTAMINATION

-The new location, part of the Shoppes at Arbor Lakes and open daily from 11 a.m. to 10 p.m., features a kitchen dedicated to drive-thru orders, an outdoor digital menu board, a two-lane ordering system and a separate pick-up window.
+The new location, part of the Shoppes at Arbor Lakes and open daily from 11 a.m. to 10 p.m., features a split-kitchen design with a separate kitchen dedicated to drive-thru orders, an outdoor digital menu board, a two-lane ordering system and a separate pick-up window.

 In addition to ordering directly in Shack and at drive-thru lanes, guests will have the option of placing orders ahead of time for pickup via the Shack app and online at order.shakeshack.com.
 The Maple Grove Shack will offer contactless payment at order point for ease of convenience.